Get competitive quotes from top companies.See Your Rates

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher insurance premiums.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In North Carolina, the death rate from injury due to firearms is 12.1 per 100,000 deaths, the #21 highest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In North Carolina, the percentage of the population that’s female is 51.3%, and the percentage that’s male is 48.7%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In North Carolina, the percentage of the population that’s female is 51.3%.
+The percentage that’s male is 48.7%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 Health History - Most of us have one or two minor health issues.
-But if you have a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance rates.
+But if you have a serious illness or a family history of such illnesses it can impact your insurance rates.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in North Carolina, where skiing and hunting are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in North Carolina in 2009, the rate of marriage for people over 15 was 39.4 per 1,000 people.
+In North Carolina in 2009, the rate of marriage for people over 15 was 39.4 per 1,000 people.
 The rate of divorce was 19.9 per 1,000 people.
 The rate of widowhood was 11.4 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job.
 The most common job in North Carolina, proportionally, is a textile worker.

-Tobacco Use - Because smokers don’t live as long as non-smokers, they pay much more for life insurance.
-Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD, any of which may cause higher rates and an earlier death.
+Tobacco Use - Smokers don’t live as long as non-smokers.
+So they pay a lot more for life insurance.
+Tobacco use is associated with a number of health complications like heart disease, stroke, and COPD.
+Any of which may cause higher rates and an earlier death.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 20.3% of North Carolina adults smoked cigarettes – about 1,551,000 adults.